-The main ONLINE page provides for access to two areas - Public and Secured.
-The Public Information area is open to anyone (not limited to current students) interested in doing a class search, find information about admissions or financial aid.
-In the Secured Information area students can view their own personal and academic information.
-This area is limited to current students who have an ID and PIN (personal identification number).
+The main myCommNet page provides access to two areas - Public and Secured.

+The Public Information area is open to anyone (not limited to current students) interested in doing a class search and finding information about admissions or financial aid.

+By logging into the Secured Information area, students can view their personal and academic information.
+You can also access courses that use WebCT Vista and do off-campus research using the library databases.
+The Secured area is limited to current students who have a NetID and password.

-Several comments regarding your initial use of ONLINE:
+Several comments regarding your initial use of myCommNet:

-We recommend using Netscape Navigator or Microsoft Internet Explorer (versions 3.0 and above).
+We recommend using Firefox 1.0.7, 1.5.0.1 or Internet Explorer 5.x (latest version), 6.0 SP2 and 7.0.
 In addition, computers will be set up at the following locations on campus: